Matex600/Fat-Stack-Coffee/README.md

 ![Products-view](documentation/features/products_view.png)

-* Products view image is an admins version of products view, non super-users will not have the ability to edit or delete products, this area shows product name, price, category, image (placeholder if none), and allowing users to click on the image to be taken to the product details page.
+* Products view image is an admins version of products view, non-super-users will not have the ability to edit or delete products, this area shows product name, price, category, image (placeholder if none), and allows users to click on the image to be taken to the product details page.

 ### Products detail

 ![Product-Details](documentation/features/product_detail.png)

-* Product details page shows an enlarged product image for improved viewing, product name, price, how good the ratings are, a product description, product weight drop down, products quantity selectors as well as a go back button and add to cart button.
+* The product details page shows an enlarged product image for improved viewing, product name, price, how good the ratings are, a product description, product weight drop down, product quantity selectors as well as a go back button and add to cart button.

 ### Add product